On the computational tractability of statistical estimation on amenable graphs: Results for random regular graphs

 \section{Results for random regular graphs}

-Amenability is crucial in the proofs of Theorems \ref{thm:Risk} and \ref{main}.
+The assumption of anchored--amenability is crucial in the proofs of Theorems \ref{thm:Risk} and \ref{main}.
 While we do not know whether a weaker condition is sufficient, we show that these results do not hold for at least one non-amenable case, namely, when $G_n$ is a random $k$-regular graph with constant degree $k$.
-For the case of $\integers_q$-synchronization we show that in a certain regime of signal-to-noise ratio (SNR), the local estimates of vertex marginals provide no information about the hidden assignment $\btheta$.
-In the same regime, it is information-theoretically possible to estimate $\btheta$ non-trivially.
+For the case of $\integers_q$--synchronization we show that in a certain regime of signal-to-noise ratio (SNR), the local estimates of vertex marginals provide no information about the hidden assignment $\btheta$, while in the same regime, it is information-theoretically possible to estimate $\btheta$ non-trivially.

 As mentioned in the introduction, an information-computation gap has been observed in several statistical models.
 However, none of the rigorous results in the literature matches the setting of Theorems \ref{thm:Risk} and \ref{main}.
 To the best of our knowledge, the closest example is the case of the stochastic block model with $q$ communities on sparse random graphs (see \cite{abbe2017community} for a comprehensive survey and references therein).
 As explained in Section \ref{sec:Examples}, this example fits our framework, although with $G_n$ being the complete graph.
 In particular, $G_n$ does not converge to a locally finite graphs.
-In contrast, the example treated in this section satisfies all the assumptions of Theorems \ref{thm:Risk} and \ref{main} except amenability.
+In contrast, the example treated in this section satisfies all the assumptions of Theorems \ref{thm:Risk} and \ref{main} except amenability (and tameness).
+Proofs for this section are deferred to Appendices~\ref{sec:IT-Zq} and~\ref{sec:Loc-Zq}.